 3. Construction Scheduling

 Adhering to the schedule plays a significant role in any construction project.
-The BIM model offers a single window of truth for all the different teams involved in the construction.
+The BIM model offers a single-window of truth for all the different teams involved in the construction.
 This promotes better collaboration and seamless interfaces between them that allow better construction scheduling.
 That apart, delays due to clash-detections, wrong estimation of raw materials, inefficient logistics are hard to control in the absence of BIM.
-The powerful visualisation of the building design, clash-detection, and the extraction of the estimated time required for completing each phase drive better adherence to the stipulated timeline.
+The powerful visualization of the building design, clash detection, and the extraction of the estimated time required for completing each phase drive better adherence to the stipulated timeline.

 4. Project Planning and Financial Strategy

 The fifth dimension of BIM provides information on the material requirements at specific points in time in the project.
 This information, in turn, helps in enabling just-in-time (JIT) delivery of raw materials to the site; which in turn helps in cash flows, as well as in saving effort and cost in transportation, storage on site, and prevents wastage of raw materials due to problems on-site making it easier to execute the plan.